jackalnom/centralcoastcauldrons/README.md

 Further upgrade your application to produce mixtures of red, green, blue, and dark potions.
 These mixed potions could appeal to a wider range of customers and fetch higher profits.
 Modify your offerings based on time, customer preferences, and market demand to maximize your return.

-## Version 4 - Interate and Optimize
+## Version 4 - Iterate and Optimize

- This phase will require sophisticated logic and possibly machine learning algorithms to predict and match customer preferences accurately.
+This phase might require sophisticated logic and possibly machine learning algorithms to accurately predict and match customer preferences.